iRNA-COSI/APAeval/execution_workflows/TAPAS/README.md

 and the [README documentation](https://github.com/arefeen/TAPAS#tapas-tool-for-alternative-polyadenylation-site-analysis) was used as a reference to create the nextflow pipeline of this module.

-This workflow qualifies for the APAeval **identification and quantification challenges**.
+This workflow qualifies for the APAeval **identification and relative quantification challenges**.

 ## Running TAPAS workflow